This page simply records the songs sung, and the homework assigned,

 for which Lee has produced new scores.

-Note: since the rehearsal, there is a newer new version, so please download
+Note: since the rehearsal, there is a

 and print again to ensure that you really do have the latest version!